Nida Grunskienė

 Nida Grunskienė (/lt/; born 21 May 1969) is a Lithuanian jurist and legal expert who has been serving as the Prosecutor General of Lithuania since 14 January 2021.
-She also served as the Chief Prosecutor of the Panevėžys Regional Prosecutor’s Office from 2013 to 2021, where she gained extensive experience in handling criminal cases, particularly in the areas of organized crime and corruption.
+She also served as the Chief Prosecutor of the Panevėžys Regional Prosecutor's Office from 2013 to 2021, where she gained extensive experience in handling criminal cases, particularly in the areas of organized crime and corruption.

 Nida graduated from Vilnius University in 1995 with a law degree.
-She started her career in 1992 at the District Prosecutor’s Office of Kupiškis Region.
+She started her career in 1992 at the District Prosecutor's Office of Kupiškis Region.
 There, she worked as an intern, investigator, and prosecutor.
 This early experience helped her build the skills needed for her later roles in the Lithuanian legal system, where she focused on handling serious crimes like organized crime and corruption.

 She is currently the Prosecutor General of Lithuania.
+She was appointed for a second term that will expire on the 14 January 2031.

 Education

 Nida Grunskienė graduated from the Faculty of Law at Vilnius University in 1995, earning the qualification of a lawyer.
 In May 2023, she awarded prizes to seven law students from Mykolas Romeris University for their outstanding prosecutor's closing speeches in court.
 In July 2023, during a ceremony at Vilnius University, she presented the award for the best final master's thesis on criminal justice to Rugilė Hokušaitė.